istathar/java-gnome/HACKING.markdown

 1. Checkout the source code
 ---------------------------

-We are using Bazaar to manage our source code.
-More commonly known as `bzr`, it is an advanced third-generation Distributed Version [or Revision] Control System.
-It's a good idea to have a recent version (ie `bzr >= 2.3`).

 If you're going to hack seriously with, or on, java-gnome, we recommend the following sequence to checkout the source code: